© Crown copyright 2021

 No. Once a licence is granted, or deemed to be granted, the applicant will also benefit from deemed planning permission to use the land for anything done pursuant to the licence while the licence is valid.

-2.1 How long are pavement licenses valid for?
+2.1 How long are pavement licences valid for?

-If a local authority determines an application before the end of the determination period (which is 5 working days, beginning with the first day after the end of the public consultation period, excluding public holidays) the authority can specify the duration of the licence, subject to a minimum duration of 3 months.
-The expectation is that local authorities will grant licences for 12 months or more unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
+If a local authority determines an application before the end of the determination period (which is 5 working days, beginning with the first day after the end of the public consultation period, excluding public holidays) the authority can specify the duration of the licence.
+The Business and Planning Act 2020 specifies a statutory duration of 3 months.
+To help support local businesses, the expectation is that local authorities are pragmatic and will grant licences for 12 months (or until 30 September 2022 if shorter), unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.

-If a licence is ‘deemed’ granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year.
+If a licence is ‘deemed’ granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year (or until 30 September 2022, if shorter).
 However, if, when implemented, a licence that has been deemed granted does not meet the conditions set out in the legislation or any local conditions, it can be revoked at any time on the grounds that it has breached the conditions.

-2.2 How long will the new process be in place?
+2.3 How long will the Business and Planning Act process be in place?

-This is a temporary measure to support businesses while social distancing measures may still be in place.
-As it is uncertain how long some form of social distancing measures will be in place for, the new process will remain in place until the end of September 2021 – giving certainty to businesses for the foreseeable future, supporting them to operate safely while social distancing measures are in place.
-It will also allow them enough time to apply for new licences under Part 7A of the Highways Act 1980 or equivalent provisions in any Local Act, if they want to extend their use of pavement furniture beyond the end of September 2021.
+This is a temporary measure to support businesses recover from the impacts of coronavirus restrictions.
+As the economic impacts of coronavirus will continue to be felt for some time, the 2021 Regulations mean that the Business and Planning Act process will remain in place until the end of September 2022 – giving certainty to businesses for the foreseeable future.
+It will also allow them enough time to apply for new licences under Part 7A of the Highways Act 1980 or equivalent provisions in any Local Act, if they want to extend their use of pavement furniture beyond the end of September 2022.